California Workers' Compensation

 There is a difference between first aid and medical care.
 You have minimal reporting obligations if the injured worker loses no time from work beyond the date of the injury and the treatment falls within the definition of first aid.
 Classification of cases as first aid saves you money because they do not affect your insurance premiums.
 For serious injuries, send the employee for medical care and call their emergency contact immediately.

-You must provide certain information in a timely manner:
+You must provide the information below in a timely manner:

-- You must provide workers' compensation claim forms within one working day of receiving notice of the injury to the employee.
+- Workers' compensation claim forms within one working day of receiving notice of the employee’s injury.

 There are reporting and recordkeeping obligations for all injuries.
 Be sure your supervisors are aware of your company's obligations under California's workers' compensation laws to care for injured workers, provide claim forms and document injuries.